zhangjxCS/CSKnowledgeHub/Notes/计算机网络/Network Layer.md

 ### Border Gateway Protocol BGP

-OSPF is a link-state protocol that uses flooding of link-state information and a Dijkstra’s least-cost path algorithm.
-With OSPF, each router constructs a complete topological map (that is, a graph) of the entire autonomous system.

 - Obtain prefix reachability information from neighboring ASs.
 - Determine the “best” routes to the prefixes.